ashishnandagawali/agentic-ai/CrewAI-Sample-Projects/ashish_custom_trip_planner/README.md

 - Modify `src/ashish_custom_trip_planner/main.py` to add custom inputs for your agents and tasks
 - Check `src/ashish_custom_trip_planner/config/agents.yaml` to update your agents and `src/ashish_custom_trip_planner/config/tasks.yaml` to update your tasks.

+## Understanding Your Crew

+The ashish-custom-trip-planner Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
+These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
+The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

 ## Running the Project

 To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project: